andkrau/digitalSignageGen/README.md

     secret
     Communico API secret goes here.

-    average
-    The average number of bookings/events per day.

-    start
+    limit
-    What percent of the total number of bookings/events to skip when starting the search for today's data.
+    The total number of events to pull data for.
-    This setting shouldn't need to be changed.

     days
     How many days of events to show at once.